 If in doubt, check out our handy guide to measure how much you are pouring into your favourite glass and pay attention to the glass size and strength when ordering in a pub or restaurant.

 Red Wine is good for you

-We have all read claims that red wine is good for the heart.
-However, a review from the Committee on Carcinogenicity (CoC) on alcohol and cancer risk has concluded there is no justification for drinking for health reasons.
-The benefits of alcohol for heart health only apply for women aged 55 and over and the greatest benefit is seen when these women limit their intake to around 5 units a week, the equivalent of around 2 standard glasses of wine.
-The CoC review found that drinking even a small amount of alcohol increases the risk of some cancers compared with people who do not drink at all.
+The CoC found any benefits of alcohol for heart health only apply for women aged 55 and over and the greatest benefit is seen when these women limit their intake to between 5 and 14 units a week.
+It found that drinking even a small amount of alcohol increases the risk of some cancers compared with people who do not drink at all.